• Loading stock data...

 Jenkins abandoned the channel for more than a year until a Broncos insider asked him to appear on a popular AM radio show.
 He became a regular guest and, when listeners would ask a question, he returned to his YouTube channel and started breaking down plays on video after the fact to illustrate his points.

 This time, a few thousand people found his work, so he stuck with it.
 By the time the 2021 NFL Draft rolled around, his in-depth QB prospect breakdowns started to surpass 30,000 views each.
-He now focuses on analysis of the Broncos and Bears because Denver and Chicago are the main markets for his training academy, Jenkins Elite.
+He now focuses on analysis of the Broncos (Denver is the main market for his training academy, Jenkins Elite) and the Bears (the Chicago sports talk radio station 670 The Score frequently brings him on as a guest).

 His audience isn’t massive compared to some sports creators, but the content is still monetizable. (“I’m old enough where it’s like I used to make fun of people who YouTubed,” Jenkins says.
 “We were like, ‘Oh, that’s not a real job.’”)